biosinodx/SCcaller3_PEA/README.md

 ${cell} is the single cell sample name.

 #####
-USAGE STEP 2.
+Usage step 2.
 SV-type annotation
 -
 2.1 for germline SVs, run the following shell scripts in Linux,